top of page

 Our project work is often supported by these partnerships, which we develop and facilitate, as was done with the Fresno Partnership (now the 501c3 Central Valley Partnership).
 In early 2013, we brought together over 40 labor, environmental and community organizations in Fresno to identify common values and put aside minor differences in order to organize and stand together on social and environmental issues like healthcare and income inequality—and then to stand together on public education and voter registration in election years.
 The Fresno Partnership succeeded in creating a new alliance between labor and community groups, and helped us to establish a new organizing paradigm.

 In 2017, we began organizing work to solve the seemingly intractable problem of illicit cannabis growing on public lands.
-The CROP Project has developed into a major project with broad-based, bipartisan support, and represents the only citizen-based effort to leverage state and federal resources to clean up trespass grows in Northern California.
+The Cannabis Removal on Public Lands Project (CROP) has developed into a major project with broad-based, bipartisan support, and represents the only citizen-based effort to leverage state and federal resources to clean up trespass grows in California.

 Our trainings are often the first step many people take in public service.
-There are now over 30 elected officials, including Supervisors, City Council members, and a member of the California State Assembly who credit these past trainings as the start of their political careers.
-Stay tuned for our next training event to take place in 2021!
+There are now over 40 elected officials, including Supervisors, City Council members, and members of the California State Assembly who credit these past trainings as the start of their political careers.

 Our Strategic Mentoring program utilizes the skills and experience of past elected officials to teach newly elected the skills and techniques of governance.
 Using the appointment process, policy initiatives, reaching out to constituencies, model ordinances and resolutions, holding town halls and government efficiency are elements covered in this program.